hunixcode/react-scan/README.md

 ###  Why did my component render
 If you want to find out why a component re-rendered, you can click the icon at the very left of the toolbar, and then click on the component you want to inspect
 <img width="1079" alt="Pasted image 20250629131113" src="https://github.com/user-attachments/assets/56d926f7-07f4-40cb-a025-14f48b81de81" />
 Anytime the component renders, React Scan will tell you what props, state, or context changed during the last render.
-If those values didn't change, and your component was wrapped in `React.memo`, it would not of rendered.
+If those values didn't change, and your component was wrapped in `React.memo`, they would not of rendered.

 To the right of the of the "Why did this component render" view, you will see the component tree of your app.
 When a component re-renders, the count will be updated in the tree.
 You can click on any item in the tree to see why it rendered.